Summer Session Appointment Procedures

 B. PAY RATES AND PAY DATES

 Compensation for AY Faculty: The compensation that an academic year faculty member receives when appointed for a full month during the summer session is based on a rate of one-ninth per month up to a maximum of three-ninths of the May 15 salary.

 Compensation for AN Faculty: AN faculty will be compensated on the basis of regular payroll conventions for the appointment period.

-Partial Month Pay for AY and AN Faculty: For any summer appointment period that contains a partial month, e.g., May 16-31 or August 1-15, the pay will be calculated based upon the number of actual days within the partial month appointment.
-This means the amount to be paid is based upon a daily rate.
+Partial Month Pay for AY and AN Faculty: For any summer appointment period that contains a partial month, e.g., May 16-31 or August 1-15, the pay will be calculated based upon the number of actual days within the partial month of the appointment.
+The amount to be paid is based upon a daily rate.
 The daily rate is the monthly salary divided by the number of calendar days during the partial month period.
 The daily rate is multiplied by the number of days worked in the partial month.